kidsoncomputers/documentation/uganda/2020/muwanguzi/README.md

 #### Software Installation

-We will install Raspbian, add several packages, customize the settings/background, and then make a complete image that can be used to update all of the Pis.
+We will install Raspbian, add several packages and some content, customize the background, and make other configuration changes needed for a student workstation.

 - [01-operating-system-setup-raspbian.md](01-operating-system-setup-raspbian.md)
 - [02-software-package-installation.md](02-software-package-installation.md)